da4all/da4all.github.io/_cards/shafer-and-zhang-introductory-statistics-basic-definitions.md

 title: "Understanding and Applying Key Statistical Concepts"

 teaser: >
-  Douglas Shafer and Zhiyi Zhang’s open source textbook, Introductory Statistics, provides in its opening chapter a basic introduction to some of the key concepts and terms that form the basis of statistical analysis.
+  Douglas Shafer and Zhiyi Zhang's open source textbook, Introductory Statistics, provides in its opening chapter a basic introduction to some of the key concepts and terms that form the basis of statistical analysis.
 The resource provides an opportunity for students to begin developing a basic understanding of how statisticians view the world and produce knowledge about the world.

 keywords:
-  - "descriptive statistics"
+  - "Descriptive Statistics"
-  - "inferential statistics"
+  - "Inferential Statistics"
-  - "kinds of data"
+  - "Kinds Of Data"
-  - "population"
+  - "Population"
-  - "sample"
+  - "Sample"

 metadata:
   source: "https://stats.libretexts.org/Bookshelves/Introductory_Statistics/Introductory_Statistics_(Shafer_and_Zhang)/01%3A_Introduction_to_Statistics"